 If an employee or the Union believes that he/she has been assigned duties not within his/her current classification, the employee or the Union may file a grievance.
+The employee or the Union must specifically state which duties are allegedly being performed and the amount of time those duties are performed on the grievance form, or the grievance will not be arbitrable.
+Filing a grievance under this Article bars an employee from filing a subsequent grievance regarding job duties for one (1) calendar year from the date of signing the grievance if their position number has not changed.
 The Agency Director or designee shall investigate and issue a decision within fifty (50) calendar days.
 If the parties mutually agree, a meeting to attempt to resolve the grievance may be held at the grievant's work site prior to the issuance of the decision of the Director or designee.
 If the Director or designee determines that the employee is performing duties which meet the classification concept and which constitute a substantial portion of the duties (i.e., more than twenty percent (20%) of the employee's time if to a higher classification or eighty percent (80%) of the employee's time if to a lower classification) specified in another classification specification, the Director shall order the immediate discontinuance of the inappropriate duties being performed by the employee, unless the parties agree to the reclassification of the person and position pursuant to the provisions of this Article.
 If the duties are determined to be those contained in a classification with a lower pay range than the employee's current classification, no monetary award will be issued.